abhijit826/LANDSLIDE-USING-XG-BOOST-AND-RANDOM-FOREST-CLASSIFIER/README.md

 - 🌦️ **Rainfall Data:** Time-series rainfall information (`PERSIANN_20200311_20250730.csv`).
 - 🧪 **Synthetic Data:** Generated to balance landslide/non-landslide samples.

-> 📝 Note: DEM and CSV data are loaded from local or Colab paths.
-Replace with your region-specific files as needed.

 ---

 ## 🤖 Model Training and Evaluation